How to Build Your Modern Project Architecture

 A complete guide on folder structure, patterns, organization, components, and practices used in real production environments.

-Building a modern project without a good architecture is like constructing a building without blueprints: it might stand, but any renovation becomes a headache.
-In development, architecture organizes the project flow, defines patterns, and keeps maintenance predictable even as the project grows.
+Building a modern project without a solid architecture is like constructing a building without a clear blueprint: it might stand at first, but any expansion, adjustment, or renovation quickly becomes a nightmare.
+In software development, architecture defines the path your code follows, organizes how features flow, and creates a predictable foundation that keeps the project healthy as it grows in size, complexity, and contributors.

 1. Modular folder structure